The Atlantic: Content

+Access

 The Atlantic had a paywall, being only available to subscribers to the print edition, until January 2008, when they removed it, concomitant with a sponsorship from Goldman Sachs.

-The website introduced "soft" limitations in October 2016, when free readers with adblockers were advised that they could turn off their adblocker, pay ($39.99 per year for advertising free access) or be blocked.
-Closing the warning window, however would allow reading the article, the block wasn't actually "hard" implemented until 10 April 2017.
+According to a Mashable profile in December 2011, "traffic to the three web properties recently surpassed 11 million uniques per month, up a staggering 2500% since The Atlantic brought down its paywall in early 2008."

-A new paywall was expected to start trials in January 2018, but the project was delayed while platform improvements and staff recruitment were completed.
-The relaunch of the paywall was finally announced in August 2019.
+A new paywall was expected to start trials in January 2018, but the project was delayed until September 2019 while platform improvements and staff recruitment were completed.
+Unsubscribed readers access was restricted to five free articles per month.

-In September 2019 the new paywall was imposed, "Digital" subscriptions were $49.99 per year, print and digital $59.99 and "Premium" $100.
-Free users are no longer permitted five articles per month.
-They can only read the first two paragraphs or so and are then presented a link to subscribe.